Sdcrouse/recipe-rolodex/NOTES.md

 Make a '/users' route and a users/index.erb page.
 In the "get '/users/:username'" route, redirect users to '/users' if they are logged in, but the chef doesn't exist.
 Delete the development.sqlite file (and possibly test.sqlite), then run rake db:migrate.
 If that works (causing the database entries to be reset with the seeds alone), then add that to the README as an option.
 I may instead have to reset the databases in Tux.
-Divide this NOTES.md file into two files (at least): NOTES.md and STRETCH_GOALS.md Idea from the "post '/recipes'" route: convert blank values to nil with #presence.
+Divide this NOTES.md file into two files (at least): NOTES.md and STRETCH_GOALS.md, and separate them into the appropriate sections (past versions, problems/solutions, etc).
+Idea from the "post '/recipes'" route: convert blank values to nil with #presence.
 Maybe make a separate page to display errors, similar to a 404 page.
 Put each error message next to the corresponding field/value.

-# Ideas from Ingredient model:
+## Ideas from Ingredient model:
  Save this for later (I might make an Amount model with quantity and units and seed the DB) UNITS_LIST = {
    :us => ["cup", "cups", "fl oz", "gal", "lb", "oz", "pt", "qt", "tbsp", "tsp"],